Service Bus messaging exceptions

 Dead-letter queue A reader is failing to complete messages and the messages are returned to the queue/topic when the lock expires.
-This can happen if the reader encounters an exception that prevents it from calling BrokeredMessage.Complete.
+It can happen if the reader encounters an exception that prevents it from calling BrokeredMessage.Complete.
 After a message has been read 10 times, it moves to the dead-letter queue by default.
 This behavior is controlled by the QueueDescription.MaxDeliveryCount property and has a default value of 10.
 As messages pile up in the dead letter queue, they take up space.

 To resolve the issue, read and complete the messages from the dead-letter queue, as you would from any other queue.
 You can use the FormatDeadLetterPath method to help format the dead-letter queue path.

 Receiver stopped.
 A receiver has stopped receiving messages from a queue or subscription.
 The way to identify this is to look at the QueueDescription.MessageCountDetails property, which shows the full breakdown of the messages.
-If the ActiveMessageCount property is high or growing, then the messages are not being read as fast as they are being written.
+If the ActiveMessageCount property is high or growing, then the messages aren't being read as fast as they are being written.

 A TimeoutException indicates that a user-initiated operation is taking longer than the operation timeout.

 Timeouts are expected to happen during or in-between maintenance operations such as Service Bus service updates (or) OS updates on resources that run the service.
 During OS updates, entities are moved around and nodes are updated or rebooted, which can cause timeouts.
 For service level agreement (SLA) details for the Azure Service Bus service, see SLA for Service Bus.